 Cancun offers its tourists different types of travel experiences, given its strategic location, lying on the Yucatán Peninsula bordering the Caribbean Sea.
-It may be famous for its mesmerising beaches, endless resorts, and vibrant nightlife, but many different areas offer historical landmarks.
+It may be famous for its mesmerizing beaches, endless resorts, and vibrant nightlife, but there’s nothing like a destination wedding in Mexico.
+You can even start your search here for wedding packages at all-inclusive resorts.
+Other than this, there are many different areas that offer historical landmarks.

 The first area is Zona Hotelera, the hotels’ zone, which represents a long line of hotels rising high to overlook the beautiful sea, along with nightclubs and shops.
 The other area Cancun embraces, and only a few are aware of, is El Centro, a traditional downtown area often called Downtown Cancun.
 It shows the Mexican’s urban lifestyle through different malls and markets.

 To make your trip easier and an unforgettable one, we have created this exciting list for you to know the things you can do and see in Cancun.
 We added some historical places to learn about the history of Mexico, amazing beaches and resorts to relax, and enthralling spots where you can take the best shots for your Instagram.